Cozumel Mexico’s “Norte” Weather Patterns

 Before we get too dark, let’s get the obvious out of the way: Cozumel is a tropical paradise.
 Ninety-nine percent of the time, the weather is exactly what you paid for.

-The island enjoys this warm, humid climate all year, with an average temperature hovering right around a lovely 77°F (25°C).
+The island enjoys a warm, humid climate year-round, with an average temperature hovering around a lovely 77°F (25°C).
 It’s why we go, right?

 Sure, there’s a rainy season (roughly May to November) and that official hurricane season (June to November), which can bring big storms.
 But that’s a different beast entirely.